 Become an In-Demand Speaker

-You can guarantee to speak and become known by hosting your own live seminars or workshops and promoting your events.
+You can guarantee to speak and become known by hosting your own virtual events or live seminars or workshops and promoting them.
+Promoting your events is a key component to becoming in-demand.
 Promote your events to your target market which may include Facebook (either advertising or non-advertising and in groups), LinkedIn on your feed and in groups, Twitter, Instagram, and any others.
 You can always call your target market, too.